 Tokujin Yoshioka enjoys investigating how traditional materials perform under new circumstances.
 Honey-Pop is one of the designer’s earliest designs and is self-manufactured.
 Yoshioka used 120 sheets of glassine (a traditional type of paper for lanterns), glued and then precisely cut, to form each chair.
 The two-dimensional flat chairs resemble decorations waiting to be opened and gain their three-dimensionality when the layers of paper are unfolded.
 The honeycomb compositions give the design its strength; there is no other structural framework present.
 Introducing a degree of personalization into the chair, Yoshioka designed the piece so that the final form is determined when the user sits on it, his or her imprint creating the seat.

 - Tokujin Yoshioka

 - Honeycomb-paper construction

-- Restricted gift of the Architecture & Design Society
+- Purchased with funds provided by the Architecture & Design Society